-To avoid a medication error of using the wrong drug or formulation, strongly advise patients to visually inspect their tablets to verify that they are lamotrigine, as well as the correct formulation of lamotrigine, each time they fill their prescription [see Dosage Forms and Strengths (3.1), How Supplied/Storage and Handling (16)].
-Refer the patient to the Medication Guide that provides depictions of the lamotrigine tablets.
+To avoid a medication error of using the wrong drug or formulation, strongly advise patients to visually inspect their tablets to verify that they are lamotrigine, as well as the correct formulation of lamotrigine, each time they fill their prescription (see Dosage Forms and Strengths (3.1, 3.2), How Supplied/Storage and Handling (16)].
+Refer the patient to the Medication Guide that provides depictions of the lamotrigine tablets and tablets for oral suspension.